timescale/docs/cloud/service-settings/customize-configuration.md

-# Customize database configuration in Timescale Cloud
+# Service Settings - Database configuration
 Timescale Cloud allows you to customize many TimescaleDB and PostgreSQL configuration options for each Service individually.
 Most configuration values for a Service are initially set in accordance with best practices given the